mortazavilab/TranscriptClean/README.md

 In addition, R (v.3.3.2 recommended) is needed to run the visualization script, generate_report.R.

 To install TranscriptClean, simply download the files using Github's "Download ZIP" button, then unzip them in the directory where you would like to install the program.
+Alternately, you can download a specific version of the program from the Releases tab.
 The TranscriptClean script can now be run directly from the command line- just include the path.

 ## Usage
 TranscriptClean is run from the command line as follows.
 For additional details and examples, please see the Wiki section.